With the recent rise of Roam Research, the idea of bi-directional linking is having a bit of a moment.

 There's plenty to admire here.It should be noted Andy is an experienced developer and interaction designer, and these notes should not be taken as the standard expectation for the rest of us normal plebby internet citizens.
 But the key part of this system that creates interlinked context is the "Links to this Note" section at the bottom of each post.

-Anytime Andy links to another one of their notes on the site, it'll pop up as a related note here.
+Anytime Andy links to another one of their notes on the site, it'll pop up as a related note at the bottom of the page.
 This is the bi-directional dream.

 It gives us a way to navigate through these ideas in exploratory mode, rather than navigating a hierarchy of categories on a main index page.